Here’s a bit of a subjective question: “What credit card has the best rewards?”

 The answer to this question is easy.
 Drum roll please…

 Okay, I’m being dramatic, but honestly, there isn’t a single “best credit card” out there.
-You see, like many other things in the world, the “best” of something is often subjective, meaning it depends on who’s asking and who it’s for.
+You see, like many other things in the world, the “best” of something is very often subjective, meaning it depends on who’s asking and who it’s for.
+Timing is also a concern.

-For me, the best credit card is one that provides me with the most cash back.
+For me, the best credit card is generally one that provides me with the most cash back.
 Why?
 Because I want cash back above all else.
-I don’t care about travel rewards or any other specialty rewards, though the Chase Ink sign-up bonus and redemption options are pretty stellar (and I’ve taken advantage of them).
+I don’t care about travel rewards or any other specialty rewards most of the time, though the Chase Ink sign-up bonus and redemption options are pretty stellar (and I’ve taken advantage of them).

 Additionally, I have an excellent credit score, so I can apply for whatever credit card I want and actually get approved!
 Also, because I have good credit and don’t need a specialty rewards card, I don’t need to pay an annual fee.